How often should you change your toothbrush?

 Some bristles may be shorter, some may be longer, some may be angled and some may come in a variety of colours.

-It is not a case of waiting until the brush head looks worn out, the wear on the bristles is not always noticeable.
+However, it is not a case of waiting until the brush head looks worn out, the wear on the bristles is not always noticeable.

 Does the bristle layout look similar to when the brush head was new?

 If bristles are shorter, frayed or all over the place then it is time to change.

-Brushing with too much pressure is often a cause of wearing out brush heads quicker than normal
+Brushing with too much pressure is often a cause of wearing out brush heads quicker than normal.

-Trying to remember when you last changed your brush head can be difficult.
-Ideally you would mark it on the calendar or set a reminder when it is time to change, but not many of us will do that.
+Ideally, you would mark it on the calendar or set a reminder when it is time to change, but not many of us will do that.

 More often than not, these bristles are blue in colour and fade to white/clear.
 It is this fade in colour that acts as a guide to tell you to change brush heads.

 You do not have to see both discoloured bristles and frayed or split bristles to change the brush head, in many cases the bristles will still be in formation and just the colour had faded.